Discover Valdez: Two-Day Road Trip Including Worthington Glacier and Wrangell St Elias National Park

 Valdez | Introduction

-Located at the mouth of a glacier on the eastern side of Prince William Sound, Valdez may be small, with a population of only a few thousand, but it has a well-developed economy.
-It is the terminus of the Alaska Pipeline and the northernmost frozen port in the Americas.
-However, for us tourists, Valdez is the most important thing is that it is a beautiful harbor town, known as the small Switzerland of Alaska, and is also the best place to see glaciers from the sea.
+Valdez is located at the terminus of glaciers in the eastern part of Prince William Sound.
+Though small, with a population of just a few thousand, Valdez has a robust economy.
+It is the endpoint of the Alaska Pipeline and the northernmost ice-free port in the United States.
+For tourists, Valdez is a beautiful port town, often referred to as "Little Switzerland of Alaska" and a prime spot for glacier cruises.

 Valdez | 2-Day Itinerary